Aman524524/Fraud_Detection_ML/README.md

 ## Objectives

 1. Analyze transaction data to detect fraud patterns.
-2. Build machine learning models to classify transactions as legitimate or fraudulent.
+2. Build machine learning models to classify transactions as legitimate or fraudulent .
 3. Optimize the system for high accuracy, precision, and recall.
 4. Provide data visualization for better interpretability.
 5. Ensure scalability for real-time or batch processing of transactions.